akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

 Akeneo PIM uses a daemon to execute jobs (i.e: imports, exports, etc.) from a queue.

-This daemon is managed by ``systemd`` and allows multiple operations such as:

-- start/restart a daemon
-- check the status of a daemon
-- see logs of a daemon

 Please note that, while the number of running job consumers is not enforced, it is not recommended to increase it above the server capability.
-Between 1 and 3 comsumers is recommended.
+Between 1 and 3 consumers is recommended.

 As of PIM 3.1, each daemon can be dedicated to run certain job(s), hence making sure the jobs will be executed in a timely manner, and that their execution will not interfere with other business